Cross Connection Control (Backflow) Ordinance

 The City of Boerne has a Cross Connection Control and Backflow Prevention Program.
-This program, as required by the Texas Commission on Environmental Quality, was established to protect the public potable water distribution system from backflow of contaminants or pollutants through individual water service, fire service and irrigation connections.
+This program, as required by the Texas Commission on Environmental Quality (TCEQ), was established to protect the public potable water distribution system from backflow of contaminants or pollutants through individual water service, fire service, and irrigation connections.

-As part of this program, the City of Boerne requires backflow testers to be registered with the City before testing any backflow devices.
-Per City of Boerne Ordinance No. 2001-38, to be an approved backflow prevention assembly tester within the City, an individual must register annually, provide proof of TCEQ certification, provide proof that testing equipment is able to maintain a calibration of plus or minus 0.2 psid accuracy and pay an annual, non-refundable tester registration fee of $53.
+As part of this program, the City of Boerne requires backflow testers to be registered with the City before testing any backflow assemblies.
+Per City of Boerne Ordinance No. 2022-22, to be an approved backflow prevention assembly tester within the City, an individual must complete the tester registration form below and pay an annual, non-refundable tester registration fee of $53.
 Testers can mail a check, payable to the City of Boerne (Attn: Crystal Barrera), to 447 N. Main Street Boerne, Texas, 78006.
 Please note: the cost of the annual registration fee increased from $50 to $53 effective October 11, 2023.

 - Download the Backflow Prevention Tester Registration Form.

 - Download the City of Boerne Backflow Prevention Test and Maintenance Report.

 Please disregard any earlier versions of these forms as they will no longer be accepted.
 The changes to the forms were mandated by TCEQ.

 For questions, please contact Boerne Utilities at (830) 248-1538.
 Thank you for helping the City of Boerne maintain a Superior Water System.